 That’s right, I said it.
 It’s time we start to learn how we can trust Wikipedia.
 It’s the only encyclopedia this generation has known and it is trustworthy if you know how to use us.
 This session will help you understand how to use Wikipedia and more importantly, teach your students how to use it appropriately as well.

-GOOGLE APPS IN THE CLASSROOM
+GSUITES IN THE CLASSROOM

 This session will focus on using Google Apps in the classroom with students 3rd – 12th grade.
-This free educational service encompasses a powerful set of tools that is revolutionizing education.
+This free educational service encompasses a powerful set of tools that are revolutionizing education.
 Combining these tools with other free Google products like Google Maps and Google Earth only enhances the learning for students.

 We will go hands-on with real lessons being used in classrooms right now as we discuss how Google Apps changes the learning environment.
-From science notebooks, to collaborative notes and classroom newspapers we’ll get our hands dirty with what these powerful tools have to offer.
+From science notebooks to collaborative notes and classroom newspapers we’ll get our hands dirty with what these powerful tools have to offer.
 Participants will need a Google Account.